 Safe gathering areas

-Designated areas for smoking and for eating will be identified on both Keele and Glendon campus.
-Smoking sites will be located at a safe distance from building entrances, windows and air return ventilation and receptables will be provided in the designated smoking areas.
+Designated areas for smoking and for eating have been identified on both Keele and Glendon campus.
+Smoking sites are located at a safe distance from building entrances, windows and air return ventilation and receptables will be provided in the designated smoking areas.

 Required health & safety plans and return to work planning